Appeal after electric bike worth £3,500 stolen in Aberdeen - Evening Express

 The bike, worth around £3,500, was taken from a property in the Richmond Terrace area of Aberdeen at some point between 7.30pm last night and 10am this morning.

+“I would appeal to anyone who has seen this distinctive bike to contact police.

+“Every effort will be made to reunite the bike with the owner.

-“Anyone with any information is asked to call police on 101, quoting incident number 1168 of 11 April.”
+“Please report any sightings by calling 101 and quoting reference number 1168 of 11 April.”